tensorflow/community/rfcs/20221025-sync-devices.md

 ## Design Proposal

-The function `tf.sync_devices()` will be added, which synchronizes all asynchronous devices.
+The function `tf.test.sync_devices()` will be added, which synchronizes all asynchronous devices.
 The function takes no arguments and has no return value.
 The function blocks the currently running Python thread, and when the function returns, all work that was queued at the start of the call will have finished.

 Only GPUs are asynchronous by default (and asynchronous pluggable devices), but all devices are run asynchronously if the user calls `tf.config.experimental.set_synchronous_execution(False)`.
-In both cases, `tf.sync_devices()` synchronizes all relevant devices.
+In both cases, `tf.test.sync_devices()` synchronizes all relevant devices.

 ## Detailed Design

 There are two sources of asynchronous op execution in TensorFlow:

 1. GPU ops enqueue work in a CUDA stream, which runs asynchronously.
-The [`Stream::BlockHostUntilDone`](https://github.com/tensorflow/tensorflow/blob/3e25aa44bcc6bddf8c0a908934eb1c3823299ccb/tensorflow/compiler/xla/stream_executor/stream.h#L1407) C++ method synchronizes the GPU’s CUDA stream.
+The [`Stream::BlockHostUntilDone`](https://github.com/tensorflow/tensorflow/blob/3e25aa44bcc6bddf8c0a908934eb1c3823299ccb/tensorflow/compiler/xla/stream_executor/stream.h#L1407) C++ method synchronizes the GPU's CUDA stream.
 2. All ops can be made to run asynchronously by calling `tf.config.experimental.set_synchronous_execution(False)`, in which case TensorFlow maintains one or more background threads to asynchronously run ops.
 The internal [`async_wait`](https://github.com/tensorflow/tensorflow/blob/3e25aa44bcc6bddf8c0a908934eb1c3823299ccb/tensorflow/python/eager/context.py#L2660) function synchronizes these background threads.

-`tf.sync_devices` will synchronize both sources of asynchrony.
-To address (1), an op will be added, `SyncDevice`, which on GPUs synchronizes the GPU by calling `Stream::BlockHostUntilDone`. `tf.sync_devices` will enumerate all devices with `tf.config.list_logical_devices()` and run the `SyncDevice` op on each.
-To address (2), `tf.sync_devices` will also call the `async_wait` function.
+`tf.test.sync_devices` will synchronize both sources of asynchrony.
+To address (1), an op will be added, `SyncDevice`, which on GPUs synchronizes the GPU by calling `Stream::BlockHostUntilDone`. `tf.test.sync_devices` will enumerate all devices with `tf.config.list_logical_devices()` and run the `SyncDevice` op on each.
+To address (2), `tf.test.sync_devices` will also call the `async_wait` function.

 There already exists in the TensorFlow API a context manager [`tf.experimental.async_scope`](https://www.tensorflow.org/api_docs/python/tf/experimental/async_scope), which enables asynchrony source (2) mentioned above when entered.
-When exited, the context manager disables the asynchrony source (2) and additionally calls `async_wait` to synchronize TensorFlow’s background threads.
-However, the context manager does not synchronize source (1), the CUDA streams, as `tf.sync_devices` does, and therefore GPU ops could still be pending in a CUDA stream when `tf.experimental.async_scope` exits.
+When exited, the context manager disables the asynchrony source (2) and additionally calls `async_wait` to synchronize TensorFlow's background threads.
+However, the context manager does not synchronize source (1), the CUDA streams, as `tf.test.sync_devices` does, and therefore GPU ops could still be pending in a CUDA stream when `tf.experimental.async_scope` exits.

-`tf.sync_devices` can only be called in Eager mode, outside `tf.function`s.
+`tf.test.sync_devices` can only be called in Eager mode, outside `tf.function`s.
 TensorFlow sessions synchronize automatically at the end of `Session.run`, so this API is only useful in TensorFlow 2.

 ### Alternatives Considered

-The API could sync a single device, taking in a device string: `tf.sync_device('GPU:0')`.
-The issue with this is that with TensorFlow’s asynchronous execution, there is only a single background thread per host running ops, so there is no way to synchronize a single device when the user calls `tf.config.experimental.set_synchronous_execution(False)`.
+The API could sync a single device, taking in a device string: `tf.test.sync_device('GPU:0')`.
+The issue with this is that with TensorFlow's asynchronous execution, there is only a single background thread per host running ops, so there is no way to synchronize a single device when the user calls `tf.config.experimental.set_synchronous_execution(False)`.
 This API is also slightly more complicated, taking in a mandatory argument.

-Another possibility is to add a synchronized method to individual tensors, similar to JAX’s [`block_until_ready` array method](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html).
+Another possibility is to add a synchronized method to individual tensors, similar to JAX's [`block_until_ready` array method](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html).
 This has the same issue as above: There is no way to synchronize a single device, let alone a single tensor.

+### API Name

+The API is under the `tf.test` namespace because the primary use for `tf.test.sync_devices` is measuring performance during a benchmark, and benchmarking is a form of testing.
+The API will initially be marked as `experimental` by having the API symbol being `tf.test.experimental.sync_devices`.

 ### Performance Implications

-There will be no performance impact on models and benchmarks which do not call `tf.sync_devices`.
+There will be no performance impact on models and benchmarks which do not call `tf.test.sync_devices`.
 Calling `tf.sync_devices` in a microbenchmark is necessary to accurately measure performance.
-Excessively calling `tf.sync_devices` will reduce performance, but this is by design, as synchronization has an inherent cost.
+Excessively calling `tf.test.sync_devices` will reduce performance, but this is by design, as synchronization has an inherent cost.

 ### Dependencies